≡ Menu

 Investor Takeaway

-From a comparison perspective, Tesla’s mobile service fleet is easier to maintain and requires less capital to operate but covers a greater area compared to a store and services center which is usually fixed to a certain location.
+Tesla’s mobile service fleet is easier to maintain and requires less capital to operate compared to new store and service locations.

 References and Credits

-1. All data presented in this article were obtained and referenced from Tesla’s quarterly and annual update letters which are available in Tesla Press Releases.
+1. All data presented were obtained and referenced from Tesla’s update letters published on the company’s investor relations page: Tesla Press Releases.

 2. Tesla supercharger detailed info: Tesla charging infrastructure.